 Call your doctor right away if you notice any of these side effects:

-- Increased redness, swelling, or irritation
+- Redness, swelling, or irritation of the eye

 If you notice these less serious side effects, talk with your doctor: